 Simultaneous interpreting (also available with Video Remote Interpretation (VRI))

-TJC Global provides specialist interpreting and translation services in a wide array of specialist fields.
-Whatever your requirement, we can find the right linguist to assist you.
-If your industry or project-type is not listed here, please contact us directly with your enquiry.
+TJC Global provides specialist interpreting and translation services in various specialist fields.
+Whatever your requirements, we can find the right linguist to assist you.
+If your industry or project type is not listed here, please contact us directly with your enquiry.

 If you would like more information about our language services, please contact us.